|Horror/Scary Archives | More From This Day | Print This Issue|

 Thank you for replying, and good luck in The Daily Slice and all your writing endeavors!

-BIG BAD WOLF submits: "Triple Danger" and writes: Implied time will do the job.
+BIG BAD WOLF Is Thankful submits: "Triple Danger" and writes: Implied time will do the job.
 Especially when you order the Triple Danger.

 Yeah, I guess the only thing scarier than Double Danger would be Triple Danger.